connor-ricks/modern-swiftui-case-study/Documentation/dependencies_and_testing.md

 `@Dependency` is a property wrapper provided by [swift-dependencies](https://github.com/pointfreeco/swift-dependencies).
 It works in a very similar way to `@Environment` in SwiftUI, but allows us to utilize the dependencies outside of our SwiftUI `Views`.

-If you look at [[StandupsProvider.swift]], starting on `Line:16` you'll see a how closely `@Dependency` mimics `@Environment`.
+If you look at `StandupsProvider`, starting on `Line:16` you'll see a how closely `@Dependency` mimics `@Environment`.

 1. We first extend `DependencyValues` providing a property accessor for our injected dependency.
 2. We extend our dependency to `DependencyKey` and provide a `liveValue` which works like `defaultValue` in `@Environment`.
 There, we can provide the value for our dependency in production applications.

 With just a couple lines of code, we have provided the ability to inject production level dependencies into our application.
 However, there's another powerful tool inside `@Dependency` that we can utilize.

-Jump to [[SpeechClient.swift]].
+Jump to `SpeechClient`.
 This is the dependency that powers the speech transcript while we record a meeting.
 On `Line:23`, you'll see us provide a `liveValue` just like we did for our `StandupsProvider`, but below that on `Line:40`, you'll see us define a `previewValue` as well.
 This allows us to swap in a different dependency for our SwiftUI previews.
-In the case of the [[SpeechClient.swift]], this is really important!
-SpeechKit doesn't work in SwiftUI previews, so if we did not provide a `previewValue` we would be unable to view any previews of our [[RecordStandupView.swift]].
+In the case of the `SpeechClient`, this is really important!
+SpeechKit doesn't work in SwiftUI previews, so if we did not provide a `previewValue` we would be unable to view any previews of our `RecordStandupView`.

 There's a lot of good material on advanced techniques and rather than copy pasting a large portion of it here, checkout the [documentation](https://pointfreeco.github.io/swift-dependencies/main/documentation/dependencies/)

 However, one last thing I would like to address here is how we can inject mocks for testing.

-So, with the knowledge we've gathered in this section, let's jump back to [[StandupsListTests.swift]] and look at `testEdit()`.
+So, with the knowledge we've gathered in this section, let's jump back to `StandupsListTests` and look at `testEdit()`.

 In order to inject our mock dependencies, we wrap our test in a call to `withDependencies`, which takes two arguments.